-The ZululaInd District Municipality plans to consolidate the smaller WTP's with the bigger ones to establish ten (10) Regional Bulk Water Supply Systems.
+The Zululalnd District Municipality plans to consolidate the smaller WTP's with the bigger ones to establish ten (10) Regional Bulk Water Supply Systems.
 It is recommended that a Detailed Feasibility Study be undertaken to assess the viability of this proposal and to size the infrastructure for the most effective solution.

-The areas within the UKDM area are supplied by various smaller WTP which are unable to meet the current demands and recommendation of bigger regional schemes are recommended.
+The areas within the UKDM area are supplied by various smaller WTPs which are unable to meet the current demands and it is recommended that larger regional schemes are implemented in the long term.
 The Shemula Water Master Plan Supply Area covers the northern-most area of the UKDM cutting across the Jozini and uMhlabuyalinga Local Municipalities.
-The Jozini Water Master Plan Supply Area is in the northern half of the UKDM, cutting across the southern parts of Jozini and uMhlabuyalinga LMS.
+The Jozini Water Master Plan Supply Area is in the northern half of the UKDM, cutting across the southern parts of Jozini and uMhlabuyalinga LMs.